Emulator Issues #8017

 Thanks again for the help.

-#5 Updated by pauldacheez about 5 years ago
+#5 Updated by pauldacheez over 5 years ago

 I'm always unprofessional with my language!
 This is a free open-source project, we have no shareholders or customers to appease - only users, and we gain little from appeasing every single one.
 If you take anything I say as offensive or a personal attack, though, I apologize – that's rarely my intent.
 Quite frankly, in serious arguments, sane logic is usually more important to me than the feelings of whoever I'm arguing with.
 I've been in enough stupid arguments with stupid people that I sometimes forget the fact that there's a human on the other side of the internet reading my words, scathing or not.